 The traditional BS or baccalaureate degree in Nursing is offered at four-year colleges and universities.
 This is considered as one of the most marketable degrees as employment is evident in several medical settings.
-BSN programs prepare students to become registered nurses just like ADN and diploma programs, however, RNs with a BSN are thought of as higher up the ladder than those with an Associate’s degree.
+BSN programs prepare students to become registered nurses just like ADN and diploma programs, however, RNs with a BSN are thought of as higher up the ladder than those with an associate’s degree.

 One of the most discussed and argued upon topic among nurses is the benefit of having a BSN over ADN.
 Since 2004 AACN has been on the quest to make BSN the minimum entry level education for nursing practice.
-As a result of this and due to advances in healthcare industry and nursing practice, most colleges are upgrading their programs to BSN level.
+As a result of this and due to advances in the healthcare industry and nursing practice, most colleges are upgrading their programs to BSN level.

 This nursing program often requires some of the general education courses such as psychology and sociology so that you are better able to understand your future patients.
-The other general education courses are considered electives, with the students having a leeway in choosing according to their area of interest.
+The other general education courses are considered electives, with the students having leeway in choosing according to their area of interest.

-First year BSN students should take advantage of this chance to choose their coursework because, as they progress, the courses will be more restrictive or prescribed.
+In the first year, BSN students should take advantage of this chance to choose their coursework because, as they progress, the courses will be more restrictive or prescribed.
 In some schools, the freshman year may have some introductory course in Nursing.
 This is more like an overview of nursing, with no specifics discussed yet.
 If a student enrolls in a large university, the introductory course could have as much as 100-200 enrollees.

 Beyond the first two years, students get into the upper division classes where nursing specialty courses are taken.
 These are often referred to as the clinicals.
 The nursing courses comprise of both general and specialty courses emphasizing on the emotional and physical patient care.
-The student is also taught to give bed baths and take vital signs such as pulse, blood pressure and breathing rate.
+The student is also taught to give bed baths and take vital signs such as pulse, blood pressure, and breathing rate.
 There are lab classes that train students to listen to breathing sounds and to give bed baths.
 Through these, they are able to point out the patient’s areas of discomfort.
-Communication techniques will also be taught as well as professional values, legal requirements and ethical principles.
+Communication techniques will also be taught as well as professional values, legal requirements, and ethical principles.

 The following semester, the student will attend specialty classes in mental health, maternal-newborn health, caring for children and elderly care.
 There are also classes in public health nursing.